VinceHPicton/obsidian-vault/AWS/RDS Aurora & Elasticache/RDS backups & restore.md

 	- Daily full backup
 	- Transaction logs backed-up every 5 mins
 	- Able to restore to any point
-	- 1-35 days retention, set zero to disable feature
+	- 1-35 days retention, set zero to disable feature (NOT long term backups)
 - Manual
 	- Eg before a schema update
-	- Retain as long as you want
+	- Retain as long as you want (LONG TERM backups possible)

 Exam trick: a stopped RDS DB is far more expensive than a snapshot.
 For long periods of stopping, take a snapshot and delete the instance.